 While Rebecca Rabson had already left her career as an attorney to become a stay-at-home mom, she couldn’t quite find the product that she was looking for on the market, so she created her own, the Smartseat Chair Protector.
 Rebecca has successfully been running her home-based business since 2010!

-Still Not Finding What You’re Looking For?
+Not Finding What You’re Looking For?

-Check these helpful books and blog posts:
+Here are some helpful books and blog posts:

 - Life After Law: Finding Work You Love with the J.D.
 You Have by Liz Brown